Biden to ask Congress for $2.6B to promote gender equity

 “Ensuring that every woman and girl has that chance isn’t just the right thing to do — it’s also a strategic imperative that advances the prosperity, stability, and security of our nation and the world,” the president said in a written statement.

-The White House also was hosting a livestreamed International Women’s Day event Tuesday to discuss the announcement, featuring Secretary of State Antony Blinken from Europe, acting budget director Shalanda Young, U.S. Agency for International Development Administrator Samantha Power and Jen Klein, director of the Gender Policy Council.
-They are to be joined by young women leaders from Ukraine, Brazil, Zambia, Burma, Jordan and the United States.
-Biden was not scheduled to participate.
+The White House also hosted a livestreamed International Women’s Day event Tuesday to discuss the announcement, featuring Secretary of State Antony Blinken from Europe, acting budget director Shalanda Young, U.S. Agency for International Development Administrator Samantha Power and Jen Klein, director of the Gender Policy Council.
+They were joined by young women leaders from Ukraine, Brazil, Zambia, Burma, Jordan and the United States.

-Jill Biden marked International Women’s Day with a video tribute to women throughout the world “who courageously use their voice, no matter the cost.”
+Jill Biden marked International Women’s Day with a video tribute to women.
+She said during an appearance Tuesday in Arizona that the women of Ukraine and Russia were in her thoughts.

-“To our sisters from Ukraine who are fighting to keep their country free and their families alive: We stand with you in solidarity,” the first lady said.
-“To our sisters in Russia who are protesting and speaking out against the invasion at great personal risk: We see your courage,” she added.
+“I’m thinking about the women in Ukraine fighting to keep their country safe, and those holding their children, you know, holding them close as they flee to safety.
+And we’ve all seen the pictures,” she said in Tucson.
+“You’re mothers and you can see what they’re going through, and your hearts go out to each and every one of them.
+And I’m thinking of the brave women of Russia who have risked their safety to speak out against the invasion.”

-“And to women warriors around the world, those fighting for justice and working for change: Thank you for building a better future for all of us,” said the first lady, who is visiting Arizona.
+“Women have never been silent.
+But women have been silenced, with violence, with discrimination, and with isolation, and it’s work and care that is never done,’ the first lady added.

 Biden’s $2.6 billion funding request will be included in his federal budget proposal for fiscal year 2023, which starts Oct.
 1.